SaiGawand12/Currency-Converter/README.md

 Contributions are welcome!
 If you have suggestions for improvements or features, feel free to fork the repository and submit a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT [License](https://github.com/SaiGawand12/Currency-Converter/blob/main/LICENSE) - see the  file for details.

 ## Acknowledgments

-* Thanks to [Bootstrap] (https://getbootstrap.com/) for the responsive design framework.
+* Thanks to [Bootstrap](https://getbootstrap.com/) for the responsive design framework.
 * Thanks to [Select2](https://select2.org/) for the enhanced dropdown functionality.
 * Thanks to [Unsplash](https://unsplash.com/) for the background image.